 There are some cool shrines and temples in Tokyo (although this photo is from nearby in Chiba).
 In Tokyo there is the Meiji Shrine, the Asakusa shrine ie Sanja-sama, and Senso-ji nearby.

 Arguably the most talked-about shrine in Japan, this inspirational shrine is set inside its own park in the heart of the city, a marked contrast from the surrounding city.

 Kanda Myojin Shrine

 Home to a huge shinto festival every year, the Kanda Myojin shrine is one of the oldest shrines in the city.
-It is colorful and busy and very near Akihabara and Tokyo Stations.
+Host to the popular Kanda Matsuri, it is colorful and busy and very near Akihabara and Tokyo Stations.